-Loading a new roll of tags is as easy as mounting the new roll on the payoff reel so that it unwinds from the bottom, and hand-feeding the leading edge of the tag stock into the rear feed slot.
+Loading a new roll of metal tags is as easy as mounting the new roll on the payoff reel so that it unwinds from the bottom, and hand-feeding the leading edge of the tag stock into the rear feed slot.
 The marking side of the tag stock should be facing UP.
 Gently push it into the slot until it stops against the internal (rear drive) roller.
 The printer will then automatically draw the tag stock into the printer.
+Do not use a wrench to tighten the keeper bar.